 As any business executive knows, hiring employees is almost as difficult as firing them, and identifying weaknesses in candidates will help you make the right decision.
 You aren’t necessarily looking for a candidate who is strong in all categories, but rather you’re looking for a candidate who, despite some weaknesses, shows the most potential.

-A manager who does not understand that everyone has weaknesses that need to be worked through is destined to fail.
-Every employee has his or her own set of weaknesses, and it is the manager’s job to help them understand how to work through these weaknesses.
+A manager who does not understand that everyone has weaknesses that may need improvement can face setbacks in the workplace.
+Every employee has their own set of flaws, and it is the manager’s job to help them understand how to work through these imperfections.
+An employer can build leadership qualities through a coaching certification program to implement while assisting colleagues with their issues.
 In the long run, the manager’s efforts to help employees understand how to work through their weaknesses will be worth the time and effort.
+It can benefit the company in creating a friendly and desirable work environment.

 Why is it important to know the strength and weaknesses of your employee